MichaelBinnick/tweeter/README.md

-# Tweeter Project
+# Tweeter

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+This repository contains everything you need to set-up, run, and use a localhost Tweeter.

 ## Getting Started

-1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
+(ensure you have node)
+1. Fork this repository.
 2. Clone your repository onto your local device.
 3. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.